Nina Röder, Him and Her, a diptych made in residence at Château de la Napoule, France, 2017. Image courtesy: The artist.

 ‘Synapse’ connotes this link to Gaia by materialising sites/shrines where such connection can be presenced.
 It signifies the intricate network that implicates the human and more-than-human components of our biosphere with the largest living assemblage – Gaia.
 Lastly, it points towards the promethean gift of vast fibre-optic matrix of contemporary technology as a key for the survival of the species.

 [1] Lovelock writes, “If the earth were simply a solid inanimate object, its surface temperature would follow the variations in the solar output.
 No amount of insulating clothing will indefinitely protect a stone statue from winter cold or summer heat.
 Yet somehow, through three and half aeons, the surface temperature has remained constant and favourable for life, much as our body temperatures remain constant whether it is summer or winter and whether we find ourselves in a polar or tropical environment.”
-(Lovelock, 1079, pp. 18-19)
+James Lovelock, Gaia: A new look at life on Earth.
+Oxford: Oxford University Press, 1979, pp. 18-19.

-[3] Ibid. pp. 131.
+[3] Ibid., pp. 131.

 [4] Jane Benett, Vibrant Matter: A Political Ecology of Things.
 Durham and London: Duke University Press, 2010, pp. xiii.